 In addition, New Zealand has one soft drink company that sells Fairtrade certified drinks: Karma Drinks.
 Most of their products are Fairtrade certified (although not their kombucha, swtichel or juices).
-They’re also organic, and they buy their Kola nuts direct from the producers in Sierra Leone and make sure a decent chunk of the profits go back to them.
+They’re also organic.
+They buy the Kola nuts for their signature Karma Kola direct from the producers in Sierra Leone and have a foundation that funnels a portion of profits into development projects in those communities.

 Karma drinks come in both 300mL bottles and 250mL cans in the following flavours:

 - Karma cola

 - Sugar free Karma cola

 - Summer orangeade